TrygveRefvem/transcriber/README.md

 ### Summary ignores edited speaker names
 - After transcription, enter names under Speakers → click Apply names → click Summarize to re-run the LLM with your current names.

+### Notion panel shows “Notion is not configured”
+- Ensure `.env` has `NOTION_API_KEY` and `NOTION_DATABASE_ID`, share the database with the integration, restart the server, hard refresh.
+- Use `/debug/notion` to verify lengths/suffixes are visible to the server.

 ## Project structure
 ```